Do you want to know Throne of Glass series order? If so, read on to learn how to approach this series.

 Crown of Midnight

-Celaena has won the contents and becomes the King’s Champion.
+Celaena has won the contest and becomes the King’s Champion.
 Now, she has to follow orders and kill royal “enemies.”
 Only Celaena doesn’t want to do so.
 Instead, she fakes the deaths and helps the men escape Adarlan.
 When given the order to kill Archer Finn, a rebel leader looking for the lost princess Aelin Galathynius, Celaena is put to the test.
 The princess could restore the kingdom to its glory.

 Heir of Fire